cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.7.1v0.1
 New Groups SHOULD be created with an Access type of Restricted unless necessary for agency mission fulfillment.

-- Rationale
-  - This helps protect against unauthorized access to groups
+- _Rationale:_ This helps protect against unauthorized access to groups
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)